asmalik107/AwesimSteps/README.md

 React Native step counter for iOS and Android.

 * iOS uses the HealthKit API.
-* Android use the Google Fit API.
+* Android uses the Google Fit API.

 ##  Built with :